 Located on a mountain across the Darro River from the Alhambra is the historic Moorish district of Albaizín.
 At the top of the mountain, on an even altitude with the Alhambra and Generalife, lies Sacromonte, the traditional neighborhood of Granada’s gypsy community.
 It is widely believed that the gypsies (or gitanos, as they are called in Spanish) arrived in Granada after the Christian reconquest at the end of the 15th century, at a time when large portions of the local Jewish and Muslim communities were being expelled from their homes.

 Upon reaching the mountaintop, the gypsies largely abandoned their nomadic lifestyle.
 They began to excavate caves in the sides of the hills, placing arched doorways at the entrances to provide support.
-As excavation continued, the system of caves that would comprise a dwelling was shaped into a barrel vault, with furniture pieces such as cupboards and shelves being dug directly into the walls.
-Finally, the floors were tiled and additional pieces of furniture like tables and beds were added.
+As excavation continued, the system of caves that would comprise a dwelling was shaped into a barrel vault, with furniture pieces such as cupboards and shelves dug directly into the walls.
+Finally, the floors were tiled and additional pieces of furniture such as tables and beds were added.

 The dense cacti vegetation that covers the mountaintop ensures that the caves remain dry by soaking up excess moisture.
 Additionally, a layer of whitewash on the exterior protects the dwellings from the sun while simultaneously protecting them from being exposed to the bare mountain soil on the interior.
 Despite Granada’s extreme climate of hot summers and cold winters, the interior temperature in a well-oriented cave dwelling ranges between 16º and 19º C year-round.

 A typical cave dwelling consists of a hall, a kitchen, a bedroom, and a living room.
 Although most of Granada’s cave dwellings remain inhabited and have usually undergone some form of modernization, traditional cave dwellings can still be visited in the Cuevas del Sacromonte ethnographic museum.
 Additionally, many of the original dwellings have also been turned into tablaos, or venues where flamenco shows are performed.
 If looking for a different way to explore the city and its culture, visitors can pick up a copy of Washington Irving’s Tales of the Alhambra or Federico García Lorca’s Romancero Gitano in one of the local shops to experience Granada through the eyes of these literary masters.
-However, there is also nothing wrong in those who prefer to take a seat by the river with a glass of wine and simply try to imagine the 1,300 years of history that surround them.
+However, there is also nothing wrong with those who prefer to take a seat by the river with a glass of wine and simply try to imagine the 1,300 years of history that surround them.